Order discounts

 Define promotion rule properties

-The system provides OrderPromotionRuleProperties as a base class with common properties already defined:
+The system provides OrderPromotionRuleProperties as a base class with common properties already defined and configurable via the administration interface:

 • DiscountValueType – Dropdown to select percentage or fixed discount